Lynsey has suffered from PMLE for years. She enjoys sharing hints and tips for others in the hope that they can find some relief.

 - Don't scratch: As hard as it is, this will just irritate and burn even more.

-- Take a cool bath: This will help to take the heat out of your rash.
-Try not to stay in there too long, you may catch a chill.
+- Take a cool bath: This will help remove the heat from your rash.
+Try not to stay in there too long.
+You may catch a chill.
 Similarly, cold compresses help as well.

 - Rub on aloe vera gel: This helps to cool and reduce itching.